 Cynthia Bach has been a jewelry designer for 38 years.
-Her classical yet innovative work was launched nationwide in 1991 with Neiman Marcus.
-She has been the recipient of numerous awards from the jewelry industry including the coveted International Platinum Guild Award, the Couture Award, and the Spectrum Award.
+After studying art in Munich, Germany Cynthia received her BFA degree in art and jewelry making from McMurry University in Abilene, Texas where she met and apprenticed bench jewelry making with master jeweler Jim Matthews.
+In 1989 Jim and Cynthia were recruited by Van Cleef & Arpels in Beverly Hills to run design and fabrication of the jewelry department.
+In 1991 Cynthia launched her own collection with Neiman Marcus nationwide.
+She has been the recipient of numerous awards from the jewelry industry including the coveted International Platinum Guild Award, the Spectrum Award, and the Couture Award.
 Her designs have been recognized and awarded by the American Gem Trade Association.

 She is internationally known and respected and in 2014 was invited to Idar-Oberstein, Germany to judge the New Designer Contest.
 In 2015 her work was part of the international traveling exhibition “The Nature of Diamonds” organized by the American Museum of Natural History and sponsored by DeBeers.
 An important piece of her work resides in the permanent collection of the Smithsonian Institution in Washington, D.C.